snwight/gol/README.md

 Internally the server is almost ready to handle a three dimensional world, that will be the next significant change outside of some minor bug fixes that need attention.

-Use application:set_env() in erlang shell or set env in shell invocation as:
+Use application:set_env() in erlang shell or set env in shell invocation as, e.g.:

 	erl -pa ./ebin -gol dimensions "[Rows, Cols]" rules "{[Born], [Survive]}"